 Dior + Nike.

 The comfort of sneakers is the brand luxe.

 5. Long-Term Brand Ambassadors

-As the name implies, a long-term ambassador is an influencer who partners with your brand for an extended period of time.
+As the name implies, a long-term ambassador is an influencer who partners with your brand for an extended period.
 They are frequently seen as “the face of the brand”.

 As opposed to other influencer marketing examples, instead of one post, a Brand Ambassador promotes the brand for several months or even years.

 An example of Brand Ambassador in George Clooney for Nespresso... what else?

 In the tactics we saw before, your brand is displayed and promoted in the influencer’s channels.
 In takeovers, the influencer comes to your platforms.

 In a takeover, the brand gives the influencer access to its social media channels of choice for a set period, usually a day.
 Some special occasions would go up to a week.

 Some content examples can be behind-the-scenes or ‘day-in-the-life of posts, videos, and stories to keep your audience interested and engaged.